Gardening for Butterflies: How you can attract and protect beautiful, beneficial insects

 As well as information on what you plants you should feature in your butterfly garden, Gardening for Butterflies also includes important information about invasive plant species, and advice on which cultivated plants are best avoided, with valid and clear explanations as to why it’s best to avoid growing these plants in your garden.

-Keen butterfly observers will find the section on how to collate records of butterfly observations, details of further reading, and information on butterfly studies and projects that they can join, and take part in, most useful.
+Keen butterfly observers will appreciate the sections on how to collate records of butterfly observations, details of further reading, and information on butterfly studies and projects that they can join, and take part in.